Rising bubbles draw surface patterns: a numerical study: Numerical setup

 As can be seen in Fig.~\ref{fig:verify1}, the simulated terminal velocities of the bubbles (red solid symbols) show good agreement with experimental data from Ref.~\citep{Raymond2000} (black hollow symbols).
 Notably, the terminal velocity is influenced by the deviation of the bubble shape from a sphere.
 Therefore, the results in Fig.~\ref{fig:verify1} also demonstrate the solver's capability in capturing bubble deformation during ascent.
 More validation cases can be found in Ref.~\citep{aphros2022}.

-The computational domain for simulations of the surface patterns is a square box partially filled with liquid (see Fig.~\ref{fig:overview}a).
+The computational domain for simulations of the surface patterns is a square box partially filled with liquid, see Fig.~\ref{fig:overview}(a).
 A Cartesian coordinate system is established with the origin $O$ located at the geometric center of the box's bottom wall.
 The $z$-axis is oriented upward, while the $x$- and $y$-axes align with the side walls of the box.
 The dimensions of the box are $[-0.1,0.1]\,\text{m}\times[-0.1,0.1]\,\text{m}\times [0,0.075]\,\text{m}$, with the undisturbed free surface located at $z=0.055\,$m.
 Gas bubbles with a volume-equivalent diameter of $d=4$\,mm are released periodically from a source at $(0,\, 0, \, 0.005)$\,m.
-Free-slip conditions are imposed at the top and bottom boundaries of the computational domain, while periodic conditions are applied on all side boundaries.
-Since all the boundaries are reasonably far from the area of interest, i.e., the central region of the free surface, the influence of the boundary conditions on the bubble behavior is negligible.
-A uniform mesh with $N_x \times N_y \times N_z = 512 \times 512 \times 192$ cubic cells is used, ensuring that there are about 10 mesh cells within the diameter of a spherical bubble.
+We generate the bubbles by setting the gas volume fraction to 1 in a spherical region centered at the source.
+A uniform computational mesh with $N_x \times N_y \times N_z = 512 \times 512 \times 192$ cubic cells is used, ensuring that there are about 10 mesh cells within the diameter of a spherical bubble.
+At this resolution, each case running in parallel on 128 CPU cores requires approximately four days.
+A finer mesh is also tested, yielding consistent results.
+More details can be found in Appendix~\ref{sec:appendix}.